Pros, cons and head-scratchers: The possible new NHL arena locations in Ottawa | CBC News

 Location: 2 Robinson Ave. and 320 Lees Ave.

-Pros: A pie-shaped slice of land on Robinson, just east of Nicholas Street, attached to a rectangular chunk hugs Lees Avenue.
+Pros: A pie-shaped slice of land on Robinson, just east of Nicholas Street, attached to a rectangular chunk that hugs Lees.
 A Montreal-based developer has a council-approved plan for a mixed-use development with four highrises here.
-It's relatively central, near the University of Ottawa and the Lees LRT station. with access to Hwy 417.
+It's relatively central, near the University of Ottawa and the Lees LRT station. with access to Highway 417.

 Cons: Even though it's closer to downtown than some of the other locations swirling around the rumour mill, it's hard to see a new arena plopped into the largely residential Sandy Hill community.
 It's also not clear which, if any, bidding group is lobbying for this location.